 Following Marilyn’s death, actress Veronica Hamel bought Monroe’s former home.
 Supposedly, when Hamel was renovating the house she found a system of wire-taps.
-It was later confirmed by PI Fred Otash that Marilyn’s house had been bugged by the FBI and CIA…scary stuff indeed!
+It was later confirmed by PI Fred Otash that Marilyn’s house had been bugged by the FBI and CIA.

 24) Britney Spears has Marilyn’s jeans

 Arguably the most famous ‘Marilyn Monroe Moment’ is this scene from The Seven Year Inch.
-The famous fluttering dress saw the phrase ‘Marilyn Monroe Moment’ become an iconic phrase through the decades!
+The famous fluttering dress saw the phrase ‘Marilyn Monroe Moment’ become a pop culture reference.